LiamNgn/diff_conv_opt/README.md

 which gives us an implicitly defined function $f(x) = g(x,y')$ where $y' \in \{y: g(x,y)\} = 0$

 Since every convex program can be turned into a cone program and there are good methodology to differentiate through convex cone program, in this program, inspired by [[1]](#1), the original convex optimization problem will be casted into a convex cone program and differentiate to get the optimality condition.
+For more detail on how to differentiate a cone program, check the appendix in [[1]](#1).

 # References